 Corporation Counsel has reviewed the proposed order as to form.

 Staff recommends modifying the scope of the 2025 CIP Project 70/3033 to include work at Thompsons Point Pump Station.
+The Committee unanimously recommended forwarding the motion to the full Board for its consideration.

 N/A